-A cookie is a randomly generated alphanumeric string which is generated when you visit a webpage and is sent to your browser by that webpage to be kept as a record of your presence on that website so that you can be recognized by that site when you visit it again because of your previous session(known as session ID).
+A cookie is a randomly generated alphanumeric string that is generated when you visit a webpage and is sent to your browser by that webpage to be kept as a record of your presence on that website so that you can be recognized by that site when you visit it again because of your previous session(known as a session ID).
 But that’s not the only purpose of cookies they are also extensively used to keep a track of your preferences online and they travel from one server to another and can be intercepted and stolen quite easily.
 This article discusses how cookies move around the web and how they can be stolen.

 The Cookie Trail

 Shopping preferences might not classify as sensitive information about an individual but online shopping carts and banking details are really sensitive data and all of this is also remembered by a site with the help of session cookies.
 If an attacker manages to get a hold of your session cookies then that person will be able to pose as you and that site and will have access to your banking details and your amazon shopping cart and might order stuff from your amazon account to his/her address spending all your money.
 This generally happens when the site has a vulnerability and the attacker uses something known as cross-site scripting (XSS) to exploit that vulnerability.
 This is found mostly in badly-coded websites where the developer forgets to include certain security measures to prevent an attacker from running a cross-site script.

 How do websites use XSS to steal cookies?